maigelazia/iscs3020-ml-product-reorder/README.md

 # Predictive Model for E-Commerce Product Reorders

-A Flask-based API that integrates with Google Cloud Vertex AI to predict the likeliness of a customer to reorder products from an online grocery store.
-Developed as part of the Guided Studies in Machine Learning Pipelines course
+This project was developed as part of the Guided Studies in Machine Learning Pipelines course.
+It is a Flask-based API that integrates with Google Cloud Vertex AI to predict the likeliness of a customer to reorder products from an online grocery store.

 ## Setup & Installation
 1. Clone the repository.